-Our Moon: Phases and Eclipses - NEW

-Session level: KS2
+Our Moon: Phases and Eclipses Session level: KS2 Session length: 45 minutes

 Key points covered - the movement of the Moon relative to the Earth, aspects of light and shadows, the Earth, Moon and Sun system.
 Bespoke equipment including a tellurium is used throughout to explain scientific concepts.